shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 Recently, I’ve been messaging hiring managers on LinkedIn whenever I find out they aren’t making me an offer.
 I’m paying for the lowest tier of LinkedIn, which allows me to message people I’m not connected to yet.
 This has worked out better than reaching out via email.
 Maybe they feel more comfortable giving feedback via a non-work channel.

 ## One person forgot most of my presentation
-One responded and based on their feedback, they seemed to have forgotten one of the two projects I presented.
+One hiring manager who gave me feedback 2 days after my presentation seemed to have completely forgotten one of the two projects I presented.
+This is either evidence of them not paying attention for some reason or my presentation not being memorable enough.
+Maybe both.
 They also said they wanted someone who displayed more evidence of collaboration.
 Tragically, that is one of my superpowers.
 And they didn’t ask me any questions about it during the interviews.

 I took time to reflect.
 What could I learn from his feedback?

-His emphasis on collaboration could mean their team is really struggling in silos with designers as ticket takers.
+1. His emphasis on collaboration could mean their team is really struggling in silos with designers as ticket takers.
 They are looking for someone to rescue them.
 They are nervous about this, so they don’t want to emphasize it in interviews too much.
-I could have emphasized collaboration more, without being asked about it.
+2. I could have emphasized collaboration more, without being asked about it.
+And generally made my presentation more memorable.
-He didn’t remember the interview well, for whatever reason, and didn’t check his notes.
+3. He didn’t remember the interview well, for whatever reason, and didn’t check his notes.
 He is relying on vague memories.
-He doesn’t have the self-awareness to know why he made the decision.
+4. He doesn’t have the self-awareness to know why he made the decision.
-There is some other reason he doesn’t want to tell me.
+5. There is some other reason he decided not to proceed, and he doesn’t want to tell me that reason so made up another excuse.

 ## One person ended up caring about something they didn’t expect